mbrochh/nodebox-ansible/README.md

 # Progress

-Currently at this point in the videos: https://youtu.be/fx_mLXISrfM?t=1751
+Currently at this point in the videos: https://youtu.be/9dcXXz1CHV8?list=PLCRbH-IWlcW2A_kpx2XwAMgT0rcZEZ2Cg&t=6

-* installed & configured tor
 * installed Bitcoin Core
-* started the daemon
-* created bitcoin.conf
+* installed Tor
-* downloaded & executed rpcauth.py
-* updated bitcoin.conf
+* installed Fulcrum
-* registered bitcoind as service that starts on boot

 # Prerequisites